-A record expression is one or more comma-separated name-value pairs enclosed by braces.
-A fieldname can be any identifier (including keywords), and is separated from its value expression by a colon.
+There are several forms of structure expressions.
+A structure expression consists of the path of a structure item, followed by a brace-enclosed list of one or more comma-separated name-value pairs, providing the field values of a new instance of the structure.
+A field name can be any identifier, and is separated from its value expression by a colon.
 To indicate that a field is mutable, the mut keyword is written before its name.